VeriComms

 Leading design thinking & collaboration

-I guided the UX Design team to ensure our decisions were grounded in usability best practices and research insights.
-I collaborated closely with researchers, strategists, and writers to improve the product in a rapid timeline of 10 weeks.
+I guided the UX Design team to ensure our work was grounded in usability best practices and research.
+I collaborated closely with researchers, strategists, and writers to rapidly improve the product in just 10 weeks.

 Contributions: